 How to find the best way to learn Italian that’s right for you

 By this point, I’m sure you know there are a lot (almost infinite) methods for learning languages.
 From lessons at professional institutes to mobile applications, it’s a whole wide world.
-The huge amount of options can be confusing.
+But the huge amount of options can be confusing.

 Why did I say so?
-Because that is the only way to ensure it works for you, as in you end up learning the language, and it will always keep you motivated.
+Because that is the only way to ensure it works for you: meaning you end up learning the language and being motivated.

 How can I learn Italian by myself?